 Adiseal is the strongest adhesive when gluing artificial grass to concrete.
 When looking at how to lay artificial grass, the following steps are required:

-- Before laying the artificial grass on the concrete, thoroughly clean the area where the artificial grass will be installed.
+Before laying the artificial grass on the concrete, thoroughly clean the area where the artificial grass will be installed.
 Thoroughly brush away any dust.
 Using a fine brush like a paint brush can help remove fine dust.
 Adisolve is the ideal product to use to help remove oil, grease, tar, chewing gum old adhesive & many other stubborn deposits.

-- Adiseal can take 24 to 48 hours to fully cure.
+Adiseal can take 24 to 48 hours to fully cure.
 Avoid walking on top of the installation until the adhesive cures.

 Artificial grass types

 Adiseal is a great adhesive for artificial grass, synthetic grass & fake grass.
 It will successfully glue artificial grass to concrete whether you are sticking an artificial grass mat, carpet or tiles.
-As well as Adiseal being a great concrete adhesive, allowing the artificial grass to be stuck on concrete, it will also provide a very strong bond to other surfaces.
+As well as Adiseal being a great concrete adhesive, allowing the artificial grass to be stuck on concrete, it will also provide a very strong bond to other surfaces as well.

 Underlay for artificial grass